sam-shariat/crypto-ethereum-giftcard-nft/readme.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## :computer: Building The Package
+## :briefcase: Building The Package

 - You need to add these configs to webpack for building this package
 - webpack.config.js can be found at node_modules/react-scripts/configs